-Smoke and dust twist together lazily on the Honduran road that marks the frontline of poverty for this community.
+Smoke and dust twist together lazily on the Honduran road that marks the front line of poverty for this community.
 Birds call quietly back and forth to each other over the low rumble of heavy machinery in the distance.
 On one side of the road is a small, two-room schoolhouse, and on the other a towering hill holding back a mountainous expanse of garbage.

-In 2016, six-year-old Ana had a choice to make every day: she could dig for recyclables to sell so she could eat, or she could go to school and learn.
+In 2016, 6-year-old Ana had a choice to make every day: she could dig for recyclables to sell so she could eat, or she could go to school and learn.
 Hunger won out a majority of the time, and she regularly spent her days combing through the dump looking for things to sell.

 “One day, Ana’s mother sent her to school, thinking that we would feed her,” said Principal Katherine Mejia.
 “It was a Monday, so Ana hadn’t eaten all weekend.”